Regulating crypto and cyberware in the EU

 - The crypto hype emphasises the need for a more efficient network for international payments, outside the realm of the global reserve currencies;

-- The new proposals considerably increase the tasks for supervisors: in a complex set-up, national and European authorities will need to authorise and supervise virtual asset providers, and control ICT suppliers of the financial sector;
+- The new acts considerably increase the tasks for supervisors: in a complex set-up, national and European authorities will need to authorise and supervise virtual asset providers, and control ICT suppliers of the financial sector;

 - Crypto is often associated with money laundering, mostly through third country providers.
-Strong international cooperation in the ‘cryptosphere’ is needed to detect criminal networks, but this is where the lack of a common global regulatory approach matters.
+Strong international cooperation in the ‘cryptosphere’ is needed to detect criminal networks, but this is where the lack of a common global regulatory approach matters

 To European policymakers, we recommend: